Visiting Student Electives

 EM-5950: Emergency Medicine

 “Is there a doctor on the plane?”
 Emergencies happen in all specialties and even in life.
 The 4 week Emergency Medicine course will introduce the student to emergency medicine and the initial management strategies for common life threatening emergencies.
 Students will develop an approach to common undifferentiated patient complaints and a practical skill set in: acid-base emergencies, basic airway management, electrocardiogram interpretation, and electrolyte emergencies.
 Students will also complete Basic Life Support (BLs) and Advanced Cardiac Life Support (ACLS) training.
 During the week, there are daily didactic sessions as well as procedure labs and high fidelity simulations.
-Clinical shifts are spread across a variety of practice settings (adult and pediatrics) and offer a broad exposure.
+Clinical shifts are spread across a variety of practice settings (adult and pediatric) and offer a broad exposure.
 Students work closely with emergency medicine faculty and residents to identify sick patients and develop differential diagnoses and management plans.
 Students also have the opportunity to participate in procedures and trauma resuscitations.

 MED-5610: Clinical Nephrology